Pathoschild/smapi-mod-dump/source/~daleao/Modular Overhaul/README.md

 - **[SLNGS](Modules/Slingshots)** is the analogous module for Slingshots.
 Among other things, it provides Slingshots with the amenities neglected to them in Vanilla, including critical hits, enchantments and a special move.

 - **[TOLS](Modules/Tools)** is a one-stop-shop for tool customization and quality-of-life.
-It enables resource-tool charging, farming-tool customization, intelligent tool auto-selection, and even extends the enchantment pool, among other things.
+It enables resource-tool charging, farming-tool customization, intelligent tool auto-selection, and even adds Radioactive tool upgrades, among other things.

 - **[ENCH](Modules/Enchantments)** is near-total rework of boring Vanilla enchantments, providing rebalanced gemstone enchantments and objectively improved replacements for Prismatic Shard enchantments, for both Melee Weapons and Slingshots.

-- **[RNGS](Modules/Rings)** overhauls underwhelming rings, with a large emphasis being on the Iridium Band.
-It introduces Gemstone Music Theory, which draws inspiration from real-life Music Theory, to provide a more interesting and balanced form of combining many rings.
-It also adds new crafting mechanics to create a more natural ring progression. **This module adds new items via Json Assets, and thus may cause Json Shuffle on existing saves.**
+- **[RNGS](Modules/Rings)** overhauls underwhelming rings, with a major emphasis being on the Iridium Band.
+It introduces Gemstone Music Theory, which draws inspiration from real-life Music Theory, to provide a more interesting and balanced form of combining many rings. **This module adds new items via Json Assets, and thus may cause Json Shuffle on existing saves.**

 - **[PNDS](Modules/Ponds)** is a complement to the new Aquarist profession.
 It allows Fish Ponds to produce Roe with scaling quantities and qualities, spontaneously grow algae, and even enrich the nuclei of metals.